nasa-jpl/osr-rover-code/setup/rpi.md

 You'll need to be logged in to the RPi via ssh, or open a terminal in the desktop GUI if you're connected via a monitor and mouse/keyboard.

-Follow the [instructions](https://docs.ros.org/en/iron/Installation/Ubuntu-Install-Debians.html) for installing ROS2.
+Follow the [instructions](https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html) for installing ROS2.
+This takes a while.
+Follow the instructions in the prompt.
+You're done when you've completed "Install ROS 2".
+See below for which version to install.
+If there are any errors during installation, post them in the `#troubleshooting` channel on Slack to ask for help, if you are not able to resolve them yourself.
+Just ignoring them will likely cause issues in the future.

+> [!NOTE]
-**NOTE**: Depending on which Operating System (OS) you installed, you might need to install a [different version of ROS 2](https://www.ros.org/reps/rep-2000.html).
-In what follows, we assume ROS 2 `Iron`.
+> Depending on which Operating System (OS) you installed, you might need to install a [different version of ROS 2](https://www.ros.org/reps/rep-2000.html).
+Ubuntu and ROS 2 updates frequently and you should check which version of ROS 2 to install depending on what OS you installed!
+In what follows, we assume ROS 2 `Jazzy`.
 The OSR code should be independent of which version of ROS 2 you use.

-You can choose to either install the 'full version' (`sudo apt install ros-iron-desktop`) which comes with graphical packages like RViz and QT or install just the barebones version (`sudo apt install ros-iron-ros-base`).
+You can choose to either install the 'full version' (`sudo apt install ros-jazzy-desktop`) which comes with graphical packages like RViz and QT or install just the barebones version (`sudo apt install ros-jazzy-ros-base`).
 The latter allows you to install packages in the full version whenever you need them and so we recommend following this approach.
 You can install ROS2 and related graphical packages on a different computer on the same network and you will be able to receive all messages out of the box, as long as you're using the same ROS 2 version.
+If you've installed Ubuntu Server (headless), install the bare bones version since you won't be able to run RViz on the Raspberry Pi anyways!

 Check that `ROS 2` is installed correctly.
-Running `ros2 topic list` from the command line should not say 'Command not found' and `echo $ROS_DISTRO` should show `iron` or whichever ROS 2 version you chose to install.
+Running `ros2 topic list` from the command line should not say 'Command not found' and `echo $ROS_DISTRO` should show `jazzy` or whichever ROS 2 version you chose to install.

 ## Setting up ROS environment and building the rover code

 ### Setup ROS build environment

 First we'll create a ROS workspace for the rover code.
+On the terminal where you've SSH'd into the Raspberry Pi or from the Raspberry Pi's terminal directly (when using the GUI, keyboard, and mouse), run the following commands:

 ```
 # Create a colcon workspace directory, which will contain all ROS compilation and